gqmz/gqmz/README.md

 - 👋 Hi, I’m @gqmz
-- 👀 I’m interested in machine learning for computer vision
+- 👀 I’m interested in applying machine learning methods in manufacturing and computer vision.
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at clarke2lindor@gmail.com

 <!---